mmbman/Katagiri/1980-07-03-Karma-Unmanifested.md

 ### Summary

 Katagiri Roshi explains *unmanifested karma* and why we need to understand it. *Unmanifested karma* is the reason why we have to take responsibility for our individual behavior, because it is like an impression left behind by our actions, as opposed to *manifested karma*, which appears in one moment and disappears in the next.
-In terms of the Twelve-Linked Chain of Causation, unmanifested karma is *samskara*.
+In terms of the Twelve-Linked Chain of Causation, unmanifested karma is *samskaras*.
 (It is also related to *alayavijnana*, storehouse consciousness.)
 Despite its role in morality, unmanifested karma itself is completely neutral in nature.
 If you get a taste of this karma, then you can turn over a new leaf, because karma is nothing but energy: it is the wellspring of creative vitality.

 ### Transcript